gregomebije1/double_entry_ledger/README.md

 -- Composite covering index to allow rapid balance extractions CREATE INDEX idx_mv_balances_lookup
 ON mv_account_balances (account_id, snapshot_balance);

-Use code with caution.2.
+/*2.
 The Production "Real-Time Balance" Hybrid QueryWhile a materialized view is fast, it only reflects data up to the moment it was last refreshed.
 If a payment was made 1 second ago, a stale view won't see it.To achieve sub-millisecond real-time accuracy, the query below reads the fast snapshot balance and adds any new delta entries written after the snapshot timestamp.
-This allows you to inspect millions of historical lines instantly while maintaining real-time accuracy down to the millisecond.sqlCREATE OR REPLACE FUNCTION get_real_time_balance(p_account_id UUID)
+This allows you to inspect millions of historical lines instantly while maintaining real-time accuracy down to the millisecond.
+*/
-RETURNS BIGINT AS $$
+CREATE OR REPLACE FUNCTION get_real_time_balance(p_account_id UUID) RETURNS BIGINT AS $$
 DECLARE
     v_snapshot_balance BIGINT;